Here at Easy Food Dehydrating, “dehydrate” always means using an electric food dehydrator — the easy, reliable way to dry food at home.

-Are there likely to be food shortages coming this year?
-The answer is yes—it’s possible and even likely in some areas.
-Between global conflict, unpredictable weather, and rising food costs, essentials like bread, canned goods, and corn may become harder to find or more expensive.
+Are food shortages really coming this year?
+The signs point to yes—at least in some regions.
+From rising wheat prices to ongoing supply chain issues, staples like bread, canned goods, and corn may be harder to find or cost more than ever.

 Now’s the time to plan ahead, protect your pantry, and take smart, simple steps to stay prepared.